|

 What is it? asked Haldir.

 Dark warriors!
 The cave is full of them!
-As he said
+And,

-it, his companions heard the now-familiar click of tiny crossbows
+even as he said it, his companions heard the now-familiar click

-coming from left and rightand even from above.
+of tiny crossbows coming from left and rightand even from

 Haldir reached for his sword